Hannes-Soosaar/wellness-app/README.md

 The Assessment tab is a stand alone, service and is meant not to track your progress but give an assessment of the form you are currently in.

-It does not take into account your age for in this version.
+It does not take into account your age in this version

 ## Overview page

-Give you a graphical view of your progress and wellness.
+Give you a graphical view of your progress and wellness

 ## Settings page